JanviChawla/janvichawla.github.io/content/thoughts/Revisiting the Expectations Bar.md

 tags:
   - musings
 ---
-… to set it lower.
+... to set it lower.

-My alarm goes off at 7 and I wake up already disappointed that I haven’t already had my coffee and meditated and written a blog post and practiced yoga.
-It sets the tone for the rest of my day every day.
-How do I stop holding myself to these standards without feeling like I’m compromising on my best or ideal self?
+My alarm goes off at 7 am, and I often wake up already feeling a little disappointed that I haven't magically had my coffee, meditated, written a blog post, and done yoga.
+It kind of sets a slightly bummed-out tone for the rest of the day.
+How do I stop holding myself to these crazy standards without feeling like I'm giving up on being my best or ideal self?

 ---

-A major epiphany I had today was that nothing really matters.
-Yes, people have written about this before.
-Yes, it’s in our textbooks.
-The sun will explode and kill us, or global warming will do it first, or some volcano will freakishly erupt and take us all like Pompeii.
+I had a bit of a lightbulb moment today: nothing _really_ matters, in the grand scheme of things.
+Yes, I know, people have written about this.
+It's even in textbooks.
+The sun will eventually explode and take us all out, or global warming will get there first, or some rogue volcano will Pompeii us.

-But at the end of the day, whether I post today or not, no one cares.
-What time I woke up as long as it doesn’t interfere with other people’s business – no one cares.
-What I ate for breakfast, whether I worked out, whether I meditated, whether I read a book or listened to a podcast – literally no one cares if I did or did not do any of these things.
-They don’t affect anyone but me – and that’s perhaps what makes it that much more disappointing when I don’t do them.
-It’s the concept of discipline, willpower, the ability to rely on oneself.
+But honestly, whether I post something online today or not, no one's going to lose sleep over it.
+What time I wake up, as long as it doesn't mess with anyone else's schedule – doesn't matter to anyone but me.
+What I ate for breakfast, whether I worked out, meditated, read a book, or listened to a podcast – literally no one else cares if I did or didn't do any of those things.
+They only affect me, which maybe makes it even _more_ disappointing when I skip them.
+It all comes down to discipline, willpower, that feeling of being able to rely on yourself.

-I carve my life.
-I could watch TV every evening after work for the rest of my life.
-Hell, I could just stop working.
-“No one” really cares.
-Sure, my parents care.
-My friends might care.
-But in the long run, it doesn’t matter.
-And that’s kind of the beauty of it?
-Why not make this life on earth what you want it to be?
-Why not make it as comfortable or uncomfortable as you want?
-We have to be here – God presents us with challenges that we are capable of taking on.
+I'm the one who's carving out my life.
+I could watch TV every evening after work for the rest of my days.
+Heck, I could just quit my job.
+"No one" would _really_ care.
+Sure, my parents might care.
+My friends too.
+But in the long run?
+It doesn't actually matter.
+And there's a certain beauty in that, right?
+Why not make this life on earth what you actually _want_ it to be?
+Why not make it as comfortable or uncomfortable as you choose?
+We're here, for now.
+I believe that if there is a God, they present us with challenges that we are capable of taking on.
 Every day is a choice.

-Anyways, the point is – nothing matters.
-I have previously written about ~~[[Expectations and Disappointment]]~~.
-I abstained from positioning myself in favor of the fact that setting your expectations too high can in fact lead to disappointment.
-However, after experiencing a few more months of life ~~and re-watching an [oldie but a goodie](https://www.youtube.com/watch?v=RljdJzA1nhk)~~, I recognize now my stance has to be that low expectations are in fact the key.
+Anyway, the point is – nothing truly matters.
+I've written before about [[Expectations and Disappointment]].
+I kind of sat on the fence, acknowledging that setting your expectations too high can definitely lead to disappointment.
+But after a few more months of living and reflecting, I'm starting to think that low expectations might actually be the key.

-I know the reason I didn’t want to admit it before is because it is hard for me to lower my expectations.
-It is hard for me to rid myself completely of expectations.
-As a sometimes optimist, I set the bar high in most situations.
-As a sometimes pessimist, I let my expectations sink to the point that it cripples my courage to try new things.
-It’s hard for me to find this paradise of a middle ground where I set low expectations and thus I am satisfied with whatever happens.
+I think the reason I was hesitant to admit that before is because it's hard for me to _lower_ my expectations.
+It's hard to completely get rid of them.
+As a sometimes-optimist, I tend to set the bar pretty high in most situations.
+As a sometimes-pessimist, I let my expectations sink so low that it paralyzes me and kills my courage to try new things.
+Finding that sweet spot, that middle ground where I set low expectations and am therefore happy with whatever happens, feels like a real challenge.

-Striking a balance between what is low, high, and realistic may be key, and this mindset I’ll probably be working towards for quite a while.
+Finding a balance between what's low, what's high, and what's actually realistic might be the key, and I'm guessing that's a mindset I'll be working on for a while.